 Temporary Borrowing.
-The Finance Authority has entered into an arrangement (the "Wells Fargo Short-Term Borrowing") with Wells Fargo Bank, National Association ("Wells Fargo") for Wells Fargo to provide to the Finance Authority an amount up to \$100,000,000 to assist it with its cash flows.
-Of the \$100,000,000 that may be outstanding at any given time, a maximum of \$90,000,000 is available for tax-exempt borrowings and a maximum of \$10,000,000 is available for tax-exempt borrowings and a maximum of \$10,000,000 is available for tax-exempt borrowings, up to \$15,000,000 is available for loans of up to nine months for general liquidity purposes that are expected to be repaid by June 21 of any year from either Governmental Gross Tax Receipts or other funds available to the PPRF.
+The Finance Authority has entered into a short-term borrowing facility (the "Wells Fargo Facility") with Wells Fargo Bank, National Association ("Wells Fargo") for Wells Fargo to provide to the Finance Authority an amount up to \$100,000,000 to assist it with its cash flows.
+Of the \$100,000,000 that may be outstanding at any given time, a maximum of \$90,000,000 is available for tax-exempt borrowings and a maximum of \$10,000,000 is available for tax-exempt borrowings, up to \$15,000,000 is available for loans of up to nine months for general liquidity purposes that are expected to be repaid by June 21 of any year from either Governmental Gross Tax Receipts or other funds available to the PPRF.
 This \$15,000,000 commitment is secured by the Supplemental Credit Reserve Fund.
-All of the \$90,000,000 tax-exempt component, less any of the \$15,000,000 of the Supplemental Credit Reserve Fund related amounts outstanding, and all of the \$10,000,000 taxable component are available to reimburse the Finance Authority for loans made to eligible entities that are incurred prior to the issuance of a series of bonds or to make loans to eligible entities by using funds drawn from the Wells Fargo Short-Term Borrowing.
+All of the \$90,000,000 tax-exempt component, less any of the \$15,000,000 of the Supplemental Credit Reserve Fund related amounts outstanding, and all of the \$10,000,000 taxable component are available to reimburse the Finance Authority for loans made to eligible entities that are incurred prior to the issuance of a series of bonds or to make loans to eligible entities by using funds drawn from the Wells Fargo Facility.
 Once these amounts are advanced, the Finance Authority has up to 180 days to repay such advance.
-The Wells Fargo Short-Term Borrowing is not secured by the Trust Estate.
+The Wells Fargo Facility is not secured by the Trust Estate.